Data & Methods

 - • One-hot encoding for categorical variables (dispersant type, thickener class)

-- • Derived features: Volume fraction from solids content and particle density
+- • Derived features: Solid volume fraction calculated from mass fraction and component densities

 - • Reactive monomer fraction: Monomer weight / (Monomer + Oligomer)